kzu/kzu.github.io/_posts/2017-10-10-serverless-nuget-feed.md

 Combined with [trivially created nuget packages in VS2017](https://docs.microsoft.com/en-us/nuget/guides/create-net-standard-packages-vs2017), this allows you to quickly get a private Azure Storage-based feed up and running with no code and no fuss.
-And it's even automatically CDN enabled!
+You can even [trivially enable Azure CDN](https://docs.microsoft.com/en-us/azure/cdn/cdn-create-a-storage-account-with-cdn#step-2-enable-cdn-for-the-storage-account) on it.

 By default, `Push` will validate and automatically initialize (if empty or non-existing) the feed on every push.
 This is a somewhat costly and slow-ish operation.
 So you can